Summary

 Statement date

-The end date of the bank statement you're reconciling.
+The statement date is the final date covered by the bank statement you’re reconciling.

 Statement end balance